-This 1 tudy investigates the effect of harmonious passion and work-life enrichment on work and life satisfaction.
+This study investigates the effect of harmonious passion and work-life enrichment on work and life satisfaction.
 This research is quantitative with a cross-sectional approach.
 Figure 1 illustrates the research model.

 Figure 1.
-Research Model Source: Chummar et al. (2019), Jan and Zainal (2020)
+Research Model Source: Chummar et al. (2019); Jan & Zainal (2020)

 The population taken for this research were entrepreneurs in Indonesia, where the total population cannot be counted because it is uncertain.
 Therefore, this study used a non-probability sampling technique because there is no definite sampling due to the large population.
-The non-probability sampling method was purposive sampling to focus on a particular group intended to obtain the required information according to predetermined characteristics.
-The characteristics of respondents in this study were entrepreneurs who have been running their businesses for more than three years, are domiciled in Indonesia, and are business owners.
+The non-probability sampling method was purposive sampling to focus on a particular group intended to obtain the required information according predetermined to characteristics.
+The respondents in this study were entrepreneurs who have been running their businesses for more than three years, are domiciled in Indonesia, and are business owners.
 Hair et al. (2014) suggested using a minimum sample of 100.
-However, this study managed to obtain 310 respondents.
+However. this study managed to obtain 310 respondents.
 Data collection was conducted through an online questionnaire, namely the Google form.